Shaping the future with sustainable styrenics

-We strive to provide sustainable solutions to our customers and end-consumers by taking a responsible approach to our product portfolio across the entire value chain.
+We strive to provide circular, low-carbon styrenics that are safe and sustainable for our customers and end-users.
+We do this by taking a responsible approach to our product portfolio across the entire value chain.

 Our sustainable products